 The act or the failure to act was because of actual fraud, willful misconduct or actual malice;

 The action is brought by the Town itself against the officer or employee; or

 The employee acted in violation of the Town Code of Ethics.

-Nothing in this article requires the town to pay for punitive or exemplary damage or damages resulting from the commission of a crime.
-The town may indemnify a town employee for exemplary or punitive damages resulting from the employee's civil violation of state or federal law if, in the opinion of the Mayor and Board of Aldermen, the acts committed by the employee upon which the damages are based did not constitute actual fraud, actual malice, willful misconduct or an intentional wrong.
+Nothing in this chapter requires the Town to pay for punitive or exemplary damage or damages resulting from the commission of a crime.
+The Town may indemnify a Town employee for exemplary or punitive damages resulting from the employee's civil violation of state or federal law if, in the opinion of the Mayor and Board of Aldermen, the acts committed by the employee upon which the damages are based did not constitute actual fraud, actual malice, willful misconduct or an intentional wrong.

-The town may provide for the defense pursuant to this article by authorizing the Town Attorney to act in behalf of the person being defended, or by employing other counsel for this purpose, or by asserting the town's right under any appropriate insurance policy which requires the insurer to provide the defense.
+The Town may provide for the defense pursuant to this chapter by authorizing the Town Attorney to act in behalf of the person being defended, or by employing other counsel for this purpose, or by asserting the Town's right under any appropriate insurance policy which requires the insurer to provide the defense.

 If the Town refuses to provide for the defense of an employee as required above, the employee or former employee shall be entitled to indemnification from the Town if he or she establishes that the act or omission upon which the claim or judgment was based occurred within the scope of his or her employment as an employee of the Town of Boonton and if he or she proves that the act or omission was not the result of fraud, malice or willful misconduct.